sunilms564/trading_signals/README.md

 Visualization
 The project uses matplotlib for visualizing trading data and signal-related transactions.

-Note
-This project does not utilize a PostgreSQL database.
-Instead, the provided stock equities data is loaded directly within the Python script.

 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with any improvements or features.